canibanoglu/tango_with_django_book/chapters/git.rst

 1. Starting Off
 ...............
 Before you can start work on your project, you must prepare Git for your forthcoming geek session.
 If you haven't yet sorted out your project's Git workspace, you'll need to ``clone`` the repository to obtain a copy of all of its files.
-Check out Section :num:`requirements-git-clone-label` for more information on how to achieve this.
+Check out Section :ref:`requirements-git-clone-label` for more information on how to achieve this.

 If you have previously made a clone of the remote repository, it's good practice to get into the habit of updating you local copy by using the ``git pull`` command.
 This 'pulls' changes from the remote repository.
 By doing this, you'll be working from the same page as your team members, which will help keep the issue of conflicting file contents from making your life a nightmare.